Crisis accommodation

-Crisis accommodation is housing provided to people experiencing temporary or ongoing conditions of mental or physical health challenges.
+Crisis accommodation, also called temporary accommodation, is housing provided to people experiencing temporary or ongoing challenges with safety, finances, or health.
 It aims to remove them from an otherwise harmful environment and allowing them to improve their situations from a safe and stable environment.
 Situations that may be alleviated through crisis accommodation include but are not limited to homelessness, domestic violence, elder abuse, and child abuse.

-Crisis accommodation is typically provided through government organisations, not-for-profit organisations and charities.
-Crisis accommodation is also known as housing subsidies in other words.
-Crisis accommodation is provided everywhere around the world across various countries.
+Crisis accommodation is typically provided through government organisations, not-for-profit organisations and charities - with for-profit models in certain contexts also playing a smaller provisioning role.
+In some policy contexts, crisis accommodation is funded through housing subsidies or related assistance programmes; however, these terms are not synonymous.
 There are other factors such as availability of the services and reasons like poverty and accumulation of debt that affect homelessness which needs to be taken into account in order to solve it as more people tend to look for urgent support when they are facing this crisis.

-Subsidising houses can be an effective way of preventing or reducing homelessness as housing is a basic right to every individual especially children.
-Solving this crisis can increase family reunification but they are complex than expected as the victims are mostly women and children.
-In the European countries, third sector organizations (NGOs) like faith-based charity do play some roles in providing temporary accommodation to the homeless.
-The National Survey of Homeless Assistance providers and clients in Australia stated that about thirty three percent of the homeless people are children.
-It is difficult to provide these services immediately as the victims are associated with no tenancy rights and their rights of occupants are generally weaker than a regular tenancy.
+Crisis housing or temporary accommodation contrasts with emergency and homeless shelters, which is often provided to those made homeless on a shorter term basis, though the lines between these three is often blurred depending on the jurisdiction studied.

 Causes

 Homeless and poor man sleeping on the street.

-Crisis accommodation has been an importance everywhere and it is due to various causes of homelessness.
-The major causes of homelessness and providing crisis accommodation are due to:
+Because crisis/temporary accommodation is made available to those at risk of having to rough sleep, the causes largely overlap with the causes of homelessness.

+The major problems that cause people require crisis accommodation in high-income countries include: